 Through our use of big questions, our Philosophy for Children (P4C) approach, our clear links to the Christian Aid Global Citizenship Calendar, we aim to raise pupils’ awareness of national and global issues encouraging them to become advocates for positive change.
 Where appropriate, teachers plan opportunities for pupils to develop their courageous advocacy where pupils have the opportunity to look beyond themselves and develop an understanding of disadvantage, deprivation and the exploitation of the natural world.

 When designing the school’s curriculum, careful consideration is taken to ensure that both skills and knowledge and revisited and built upon to develop pupil’s long-term memory and vocabulary.
-Therefore, clear links to prior knowledge and topics, will be made and evidenced through half termly ‘Knowledge Organisers’ which will also be shared with all pupils at the beginning of each topic.
+Therefore, the school is continually developing links to pupils’ prior knowledge.

 In further developing pupils’ vocabulary, a love of reading and in promoting social mobility, each half-termly topic is based around a range of high quality texts.
 In addition to this, the school recognises the value of providing clear opportunities of developing pupils’ vocabulary across the curriculum and is continually reviewing and implementing new ways of doing across all subject areas.

 The impact of the school’s curriculum will be measured through pupils being academically, spiritually and physically ready for the next stage of their education.

 South Bersted Church of England Creative Themes 2019 – 2020